Explosion that rattled Sioux Falls explained

 “It can be very dangerous when used in large amounts,” said Milstead.

-And that’s exactly o what this gentleman did 3 years ago in South Carolina.
+And that’s exactly to what this gentleman did three years ago in South Carolina.

 “There is the famous 22 pounds of Tannerite,” the man in the video using a large amount of explosives said.